CedricDViou/cobalt2-compliance/README.md

 ## Compliance:

-This test must be repeated for each InfiniBand device in the test machine.
-For each interface, the BW average must be >=50 Gb/sec.
+This test must be repeated for sending from each InfiniBand port.
+For each device, the BW average must be >=50.00 Gb/sec.